-- The vast weight discrepancy between passenger vehicles and motorcycles – While the average motorcycle weighs between 400 lbs. to 1,000 lbs., the average passenger vehicle weighs about 4,000 pounds – between 4 and 10 times what a motorcycle weighs.
+- The vast weight discrepancy between passenger vehicles and motorcycles – While the average motorcycle weighs between 400 lbs. to 1,000 lbs., the average passenger vehicle weighs about 4,000 pounds – between four and ten times what a motorcycle weighs.
 This means that even low-speed collisions can cause substantial damage to riders.

 At Bell & Pollock, P.C., our lawyers are dedicated to representing injured riders and helping them succeed in their financial recovery.
 While we can help riders identify all liable parties after an accident, they can also help riders protect their rights, stand up to insurance companies and secure the full amount of compensation they deserve for their injuries and losses.

 The experienced attorneys at our motorcycle accident law firm can investigate your driving incident to make a fair determination of the actual cause of the accident as well as any associated liability.
 Thanks to our years of experience, we know how to find the evidence we’ll need to represent you, and we know how to preserve the existing evidence.
 We also know how to assess your losses—not only the ones you’ve already experienced but those that the accident may affect in the future.
 You need a trial lawyer with experience to negotiate with aggressive insurance companies that don’t have your best interests at heart.